The 10 best Oasis B-sides

 Sometimes the greatest songs from the Gallaghers were nestled away on a single, as their album The Masterplan proved.
 Here’s the ultimate Oasis B-sides playlist.

-Oasis have announced details of a special 25th anniversary reissue of their classic B-sides collection, The Masterplan.
-The album, first released on 2nd November 1998, brought together some of the legendary Manchester band's best flip sides, and reminded the nation of how many hidden gems were tucked away in their back catalogue.
+Later on on 2nd November 1998, The Masterplan album brought together some of the legendary Manchester band's best flip sides, and reminded the nation of how many hidden gems were tucked away in their back catalogue.

 Radio X has taken a look at ten of the best B-side moments from Oasis.
 Do you agree with our choices?